An analysis of linear regression and neural networks approximation for the pricing of swing options: Approximation of continuation value

-In practice, to compute vector $\theta_{k+1, m}(Q)$ we need to simulate $N$ independent paths $\big(X_{t_0}^{[p]}, ...,X_{t_{n-1}}^{[p]}\big)_{1 \le p \le N}$ and use Monte Carlo to evaluate the expectations involved (see equations \eqref{coeff_reg_ls} and \eqref{gram_matrix}).
+In practice, to compute vector $\theta_{k+1, m}(Q)$, we need to simulate $N$ independent paths $\big(X_{t_0}^{[p]}, \ldots,X_{t_{n-1}}^{[p]}\big)_{1 \le p \le N}$ and use Monte Carlo to evaluate the expectations involved in \eqref{coeff_reg_ls} and \eqref{gram_matrix}.
 This leads to a second approximation which is a Monte Carlo approximation.
-For this second approximation, we define the value function $V_k^{m, N}$ from equation \eqref{estim_orth_proj_dp} where we replace the expectations by their empirical counterparts
+For this second approximation, we define the value function $V_k^{m, N}$ starting from the first approximation \eqref{estim_orth_proj_dp} where we replace the expectations by their estimates,

 with

 using the notation